[Python] That's it! A summary of pytest mocks!

 Verify that it was executed

-First, let's look at how to verify only whether it was executed.
+First, let's look at how to verify whether a method was executed or not.

 def test_get_name(mocker): test_name = "Test name" # Mock of get_name() of UserInfo class mock_get_name = mocker.patch.object( UserInfo, "get_name", return_value=test_name ) (※Method execution processing, etc.) # The mock of get_name() was executed once mock_get_name.assert_called_once()